 Electric Scooter Guide

-Electric scooters provide a super-efficient, speedy and environmentally friendly way to travel, whether that’s your daily commuting journey or to get around your local town.
-It’s estimated that an electric scooter is over five times quicker than walking, cutting down your commute time considerably.
+Electric scooters provide a super-efficient, speedy and environmentally friendly way to trave.
+It’s estimated that an electric scooter is over five times quicker than walking and can save you hours throughout your busy week.

 As electric scooters become more and more popular throughout the UK, you want to make sure you’re buying the right scooter for your needs.
 And that’s where this handy guide comes in.